-On 8 November 2021, Viasat Inc and Inmarsat announced a definitive agreement under which Viasat will acquire Inmarsat in a transaction then valued around \$7.3 billion, comprised of \$850.0 million in cash, approximately 46.36 million shares of Viasat common stock valued at \$3.1 billion based on the closing price on Friday November 5, 2021, and the assumption of \$3.4 billion of net debt.
-The agreement has been approved by both the Inmarsat and Viasat Board of Director's, including support provided by The Baupost Group, L.L.C., Viasat's largest shareholder.
-Subject to Viasat shareholder, customary and regulatory approvals, the agreement will close during the second half of 2022.
+On 8 November 2021 Viasat Inc and Inmarsat announced a definitive agreement under which Viasat will acquire Inmarsat in a transaction then valued at \$7.3bn, comprised of \$850m in cash (reduced to \$551m, post distribution to shareholders - refer 'distribution' below) approximately 46.36 million shares of Viasat common stock valued at \$3.1bn based on the closing price on Friday November 5, 2021, and the assumption of \$3.4 billion of net debt.
+The agreement has been approved by both the Inmarsat and Viasat Board of Directors, and Viasat shareholders.
+We continue to work towards a goal of closing by the end of 2022, assuming all regulatory approvals are obtained.